guiccastro/Projeto-FRIDA/README.md

 ``-R:a,b,c,...`` => Download the data from collectors ``a``, ``b``, ``c``, ..., from project RIPE.

-To download from all collectors from a project you just need to pass any collector in the parameter (e.g., to download from all collectors from Isolario, pass the parameter like '-I').
+To download from all collectors from a project you just need to pass none collector in the parameter (e.g., to download from all collectors from Isolario, pass the parameter like '-I').

 ### __Number of parallel downloads__:
 ``-P:n`` => Download ``n`` parallel files from each project.

+If not passed, the code will download all files linearly.

 ### __Path to save file__:
 ``-S:path`` => Save the downloaded files in ``path``.

+If not passed, the default path is "Data/".
+The path doesn't need to exist, because the code will create the directory, but the path must be in the same directory as this code, otherwise wget will not download the file.

 ## Example:
     $ python3 downloader.py -t -B:2021/04/01,00:00 -E:2021/04/02,20:00 -Fh:3 -V:saopaulo -P:3